Solving the Regge-Wheeler and Teukolsky equations: supervised versus unsupervised physics-informed neural networks: Black hole perturbation theory: asymptotically-flat space-times

-With Eqs.~(\ref{radial BCs}) and~(\ref{angular BCs}), the radial and angular differential equations can be given in terms of $f(x)$ and $g(u)$, respectively, ensuring the required asymptotic behavior is incorporated in the equations.
-When applying PINNs to solve the Teukolsky equation, the radial and angular ODEs in terms of $f(x)$ and $g(u)$ are incorporated within the loss function such that $f(x)$ and $g(u)$ are approximated by the NNs.
-This follows the same procedure used in Ref.~\cite{PhysRevD.107.064025}.
+With Eqs.~(\ref{radial BCs}) and~(\ref{angular BCs}), the radial and angular differential equations can be expressed in terms of $f(x)$ and $g(u)$, respectively.
+This ensures the equations implicitly incorporate the boundary conditions.
+When applying PINNs to solve the Teukolsky equation, the radial and angular equations in terms of $f(x)$ and $g(u)$ are embedded within the loss function by using neural networks to approximate the eigenfunctions $f(x)$ and $g(u)$, whose derivates are computed exactly (up to working precision) with the use of automatic differentiation.
+We set $2M = 1$ for all our numerical computations.